During your pregnancy and labour

-Your postnatal care will be discussed with you when you are discharged, but be reassured that you will get the support and care you need from your maternity team.
+Your postnatal care will be discussed with you when you’re discharged, but you’ll get the support and care you need from your maternity team.

 More information on caring for your newborn baby

-We know you'll want family and friends to meet your new baby but it's recommended you continue to follow government advice on self-isolation and physical distancing.
+We know you'll want family and friends to meet your new baby.
+It’s recommended you continue to follow government advice.

 If you become unwell when you get home

-- For non-emergency concerns do not hesitate to phone NHS 24 on 111.
+For non-emergency concerns do not hesitate to phone NHS 24 on 111.